osmancakir/osmancakirioblog/content/python/python_4_data_analysis_with_numpy.md

-## Reshape
+## `.reshape()`
-With .reshape() method you can return an array containing the same data with a new shape.
+With `.reshape()` method you can return an array containing the same data with a new shape.
 Below the one dimensional arr array is reshaped to 5 rows and 5 columns two dimensional matrix.
-Important **bullet point** here: When you apply methods to the objects (numpy objects or other objects that numpy can work with) you do not need to type in 'np.' notation any more. (ie. arr is an array object and numpy's reshape() method can be run without 'np.')
+Important **bullet point** here: When you apply methods to the objects (numpy objects or other objects that numpy can work with) you do not need to type in 'np.' notation any more. (ie. arr is an array object and numpy's `.reshape()` method can be run without `np.`)

 ```python